The UK’s Mortgage Charter: an explainer

-Here are some of the additional measures that have been introduced:
+Here are some of the additional measures that were introduced:

-• If you are worried about mortgage repayments, you can contact your lender for help & guidance without any impact on your credit file.
+• If you are worried about mortgage repayments, you can contact your lender for help and guidance without any impact on your credit file.

 • Customers who are up to date with payments can switch to a new mortgage deal at the end of their existing fixed rate deal without an affordability check.

-• Tailored support is available for those facing difficulties, including options such as extending the term to reduce payments, switching to interest-only, or temporary payment deferral.
+• Tailored support is available for those facing difficulties, including options such as extending the term to reduce payments, switching to interest-only, or temporary payment deferrals.

-• From 26th June, borrowers cannot be forced to leave their homes without consent, except in exceptional circumstances, within a year of their first missed payment.
+• Borrowers cannot be forced to leave their homes without consent, except in exceptional circumstances, within a year of their first missed payment.

-• From 10th July, customers approaching the end of a fixed rate deal can lock in a new deal up to six months in advance.
-They can also manage their new deal and request a better option with their lender until the new term starts.
+• Customers approaching the end of a fixed rate deal can lock in a new deal up to six months in advance.

-• The government has made access to Support for Mortgage Interest easier.
-If you are on Universal Credit, you can now receive help with your mortgage interest payments after three months
+• If you are on Universal Credit, you can now receive help with your mortgage interest payments after three months

-Lenders who have signed up to the Mortgage Charter so far:
+Lenders who have signed up to the Mortgage Charter:

 • Bank of Ireland UK